Agricultural Pests & Nuisances

 While it is registered for use by the Pesticide Management Regulatory Agency (PRMA), Beaver County may dispense 2% Liquid Strychnine to qualified agricultural producers for the control of Richardson Ground Squirrels.
 A maximum quantity will be available to each customer per week.
 Persons whose farming status is unknown to the County will be required to produce documentation that supports their farming operation.

-Persons wanting to purchase strychnine should ensure availability by calling the Beaver County office at 780-663-3730.
+Persons wanting to purchase strychnine (available until spring of 2022 or while supplies last) should ensure availability by calling the Beaver County office at 780-663-3730.
 Strychnine will be sold by appointment only.

 Beaver County will investigate the coyote complaints of livestock producers located within the County.
-Proof of predation must be obtained before authorizing issuance to control material and devices.
-Coyote Predation Control Activity will be provided on a first come first serve basis.
+Proof of predation must be obtained before authorizing issuance of control materials.

-Complaints of predation of livestock by all other wild predators, such as wolves, foxes, and cougars are to be directed to the lock office of Alberta Sustainable Resources, Fish and Wildlife office.
-Complaints of livestock predation and other problems by domestic dogs should be directed ot the local RCMP office.
+Complaints of predation of livestock by all other wild predators, such as wolves, foxes, and cougars are to be directed to the local office of Alberta Sustainable Resources, Fish and Wildlife office.
+Complaints of livestock predation and other problems by domestic dogs should be directed to the local RCMP office.

 Please call 780-663-3730 to speak to the Agricultural Services Department for more informaiton or for a predation investigation.